creighton-gorai/Shiny/README.md

 ## Shiny

 **_What is Shiny?_**<br/>
-Shiny is an R package that makes it easy to build interactive web apps straight from R.
+- Shiny is an R package that makes it easy to build interactive web apps straight from R.
 - You can host standalone apps on a webpage or embed them in R Markdown documents or build dashboards.
-- You can also extend your shiny apps with CSS themes, htmlwidgets, and JavaScript actions.
+- You can also extend your shiny apps with CSS themes, htmlwidgets, and JavaScript actions.<br/>
 You can view Shiny website [here](https://shiny.rstudio.com/).

 **_What is RStudio?_**